Table of Contents

 Treating or reducing risk factors that emerge from uncontrolled diabetes focuses on slowing down the development or spread of damage caused to different organs.
 This is mediated through medication or surgery.
 However, the most crucial factor in controlling susceptibility to diabetic complications lie in controlling blood glucose and cholesterol levels.

 Diabetes is a chronic disorder that can progress to a life-threatening stage or lead to other ailments.
 It is very important that to stringently follow the treatment plan outlined by the doctor.
 Tenacious care of self can greatly reduce one’s risk of developing complications.

-What are the dietary and physical activity requirements during the course of diabetes management?
+Dietary & Physical Activity requirements during the course of diabetes management?

 - Commit to healthy changes – Healthy eating and exercise should be included in the daily routine.
-Monitoring blood glucose and cholesterol levels, maintaining an ideal body weight, and tracking progress with the doctor are important.
+Monitoring blood glucose and cholesterol levels, maintaining ideal body weight, and tracking progress with the doctor are important.

 - Drink alcohol moderately – Alcohol can lower blood sugar levels.

 - Keep immunity strong – Diabetes can take a toll on your immune system.
 It is essential to stay up to date with all necessary vaccinations.

 - Manage stress levels – Stress can disrupt normal hormone levels in the body and hinder proper functioning of insulin.